andre-ye/andre-ye.github.io/uw/econ-200/textbook-notes/chapter-15.md

 - Advertising can both be informative and inaccurate.
   - Decreases customers' willingness to substitute between similar products.
 - **Asymmetric information**: firms no more about the true quality of their products than consumers do.
-- **Advertising**: The more expensive advertising is, the more consumers assume the firm is confident i has a good product.
+- **Advertising**: The more expensive advertising is, the more consumers assume the firm is confident it has a good product.
 - **Branding**.